jonathanbcsouza/P4-MusicApp/README.md

 This is 4th project approved from Udacity/Google Nanodegree.

-I made comments into the code for help android students understand about learned concepts in the course.
+I made comments into the code to help android students understand about learned concepts in the course.

 Features: